 Selecting the Geometric Kernel

-When we install COMSOL Multiphysics with a license that includes the CAD Import Module or one of the LiveLink™ products for CAD, the Parasolid® kernel is set to default when starting a new model.
+When we install COMSOL Multiphysics® with a license that includes the CAD Import Module, Design Module, or one of the LiveLink™ products for CAD, the Parasolid® kernel is set to default when starting a new model.
 However, we can easily change this setting in the Preferences window.

-To check and change the geometric kernel in a model component after we have started modeling, we can click the Geometry node in the Model Builder to navigate to the Geometry settings window.
+To check and change the geometric kernel in a model component after we have started modeling, we can click the Geometry node in the Model Builder to navigate to the Settings window for Geometry.